 If you notice that posts on a specific topic are garnering more engagement than the rest of your content, be sure to build on that success.
 Do more research into the topic to discover additional topics within that broad heading, then write new posts on those subsidiary topics.
 This helps position you as an expert in that specific subject area, which in turn builds brand awareness and creates a more stable customer base.

-SEO can be challenging.
+SEO friendly content writing can be challenging.
 A dedicated team of experts can help.
 Contact Wordsmyth Creative Content Marketing today for assistance with your SEO needs.